AndrewDongminYoo/docs-trunk-io-ko/merge/set-up-trunk-merge/impacted-targets.md

----
-description: >-
+# Impacted Targets

 Impacted targets are metadata about a PR describing which parts of the codebase changed.
----

-# Impacted Targets

 ## What are Impacted Targets?